riyakundu-31/HPV16--Viral-Genomics-to-Proteomics-An-In-Silico-Drug-Discovery-Approach/README.md

 ProtParam was used to evaluate:

-i.
-Molecular weight
+1. Molecular weight
-ii.
-Theoretical pI
+2. Theoretical pI
-iii.
-Instability index
+3. Instability index
-iv.
-Aliphatic index
+4. Aliphatic index
-v.
-GRAVY score
+5. GRAVY score
-vi.
-Amino acid composition
+6. Amino acid composition

 This provided insight into protein stability and biochemical characteristics before structural modelling.